farshed/farshed.github.io/src/content/blog/borderline-internals.md

 | Paranoid Personality Disorder             | 21.3        | 16.5     | 25.4       |
 | Obsessive–Compulsive Personality Disorder | 22.7        | 21.7     | 23.6       |

 Understanding ourselves and others is a lifelong journey, but one that can be profoundly rewarding.
-Exploring psychology, and specifically personality disorders, has deepened my insights into human behavior.
+Exploring psychology, and specifically personality disorders, has deepened my insights into human behaviour, including my own.
 It has also made me realize how little say each of us has in the kind of person we become.
 But that's a discussion for another time.